lkaihua/WOWFisher/README.md

 As shown above, most of the successful fishing points are located in a rectangle area in the center of the screen.

-According to this, I imporved the script by retargeting search area.
+According to this, script is imporved by narrowing searching area of the hook.